 - a.
 Put PA-CB switch to the CB position. - b.
-Plug in microphone. - c.
-Set Channel Selector to the desired channel. - d.
-Turn the volume and squelch controls fully counter clockwise.
+Put ANL switch to the "on" position. - c.
+Plug in Microphone. - d.
+Set Channel Selector to the desired channel. - e.
+Turn the volume and squelch control fully counter clockwise. - f.

-- e.
 Rotate the volume control clockwise.
 You will hear an audible "click" and the meter and channel dial lights will come on.
-Continue rotating clockwise to desired listening level. - f With no signal present, rotate the squelch control clockwise until the rushing noise disappears.
+Continue rotating clockwise to desired listening level. - g.
+With no signal present, rotate the squelch control clockwise until the rushing noise disappears.

-WARNING: IT IS ILLEGAL TO OPERATE THE TRANSMITTER SECTION OF THIS TRANS-CEIVER PRIOR TO RECEIVING A VALUE STATION LICENSE AND CALL SIGN FROM THE FEDERAL COMMUNICATIONS COMMISSION.
+WARNING: IT IS ILLEGAL TO OPERATE THE TRANSMITTER SECTION OF THIS TRANSCEIVER PRIOR TO RECEIVING A VALID STATION LICENSE AND CALL SIGN FROM THE FEDERAL COMMUNICATIONS COMMISSION.

 CAUTION: NEVER OPERATE THIS UNIT WITHOUT AN ADEQUATE ANTENNA SYSTEM OR LOAD.
 ANTENNA SWR SHOULD NOT EXCEED 3:1.
-FAILURE TO FOLLOW THESE RECOMMENDATIONS COULD RESULT IN DAMAGE TO THE RE OUTPUT TRANSISTOR.
+FAILURE TO FOLLOW THESE RECOMMENDATIONS COULD RESULT IN DAMAGE TO THE RF OUTPUT TRANSISTOR.

-To transmit, depress the Push-To-Talk switch on the microphone.
+a.
+To transmit, depress the push-to-talk switch on the microphone.
 Hold the microphone 3 to 5 inches from your mouth and talk in a normal level.